 In fact, it was the U.S. English organization invented the term back in 1984, when it sponsored a ballot initiative in California entitled "Voting Materials in English Only."

-The label stuck because it accurately sums up the official-English agenda: banning or restricting the use of other languages.
+The label stuck because it accurately sums up the Official English agenda: banning or restricting the use of other languages.

 For example, a 1988 ballot initiative in Arizona mandated: "This state shall act in English and no other language."
 The measure was so extreme that it even applied to state legislators, who were forbidden to communicate with constituents in any language but English.
 It passed narrowly but was later ruled unconstitutional and never took effect.
-49
+Arizona voters adopted a less restrictive version of Official English in 2006.

-How does official English legislation violate the constitution?
+How does Official English legislation violate the constitution?